Andcool-Systems/File-uploader/README.md

 | ---------- | ----------------------------- | ------------------------------------------ |
 | 404        | File not found                | The file referenced by the code does not exist |

-`POST /api/upload?include_ext=false` — Uploads a file to the server.
-The request body should contain the file to be uploaded.
-Only one file is allowed, and its size should not exceed 100MB.
-The query parameter `include_ext` can be set to `true/false` to indicate whether the file extension should be included in the file URL.
-The maximum request frequency is **twice per minute**.
-The request can also include the `Authorization` header, containing the user's unique token.
+`POST /api/upload?include_ext=false` — Uploads a file to the server. <br>
+The request body should contain the file to be uploaded.<br> Only one file is allowed, and its size should not exceed 100MB. <br>
+The query parameter `include_ext` can be set to `true/false` to indicate whether the file extension should be included in the file URL. <br>
+The maximum request frequency is **2 per minute**. <br>
+The request can also include the `Authorization` header, containing the user's unique token.<br>

 If the token is not provided or is not valid, the `synced` field in the response body will be set to `false`.
 The file will be uploaded to the server regardless of whether the `Authorization` header is included in the request.
-The `auth_error` field in the response body contains the authentication error (section `1.1`), and if there is no error, the field will be `{}`.
+The `auth_error` field in the response body contains the authentication error (section `1.1`), and if there is no error, the field will be `{}`.<br>

 #### Response Example

-Upon successful execution, the API returns a `200` status code along with a JSON response.
+Upon successful execution, the API returns a `200` status code along with a JSON response.<br>

 ```json
 {